Naveen15-4/Trajectory-Planning-6DOF-Robot-Arm/README.md

     * **Particle Swarm Optimization (PSO)**: Finds an optimal intermediate joint configuration to create a path that avoids the obstacle.
     * **Genetic Algorithm (GA)**: Uses evolutionary principles to find a collision-free trajectory.
 * **Visualization**: The robot's motion and the end-effector paths (both optimized and unoptimized) are simulated and plotted in 3D.
-* **Mectric's Ouput**: Unoptimized Trajectory Path Time Optimized Trajectory Path Tim
-Unoptimized Trajectory Fitness Value
-Optimized Trajectory Fitness Value
+* **Mectric's Ouput**: Unoptimized Trajectory Path Time, Optimized Trajectory Path Time, Unoptimized Trajectory Fitness Value, Optimized Trajectory Fitness Value

 Note: PSO proved more consitent in the trajectory path over multiple seneraios.
+The metric depend on the obstacle placement and hence are not given here.
+GA in very few senerios gave incorrect trajectories (this is shown in the visuals).
+However the choice of algorithm can be made depending on the application.